Mitochondrial Dysfunction

 Cardiovascular Disease

-Dr. Myhill's article above refers to cardiologist Dr. Stephen Sinatra, who recommends the same supplements for mitochondrial dysfunction in the heart as he recommends for chronic fatigue syndrome.
+Cardiologist Dr. Stephen Sinatra, MD inspired Dr. Myhill's initial work ("CFS is Low Output Heart Failure Secondary to Mitochondrial Failure") on mitochondrial failure.
+Dr. Sinatra recommends the same supplements for mitochondrial dysfunction in the heart as he recommends for chronic fatigue syndrome.
 All forms of cardiovascular disease--coronary artery disease, arrhythmias, congestive heart failure, and cardiomyopathy--respond to these supplements.
 Anyone with heart disease should not delay in obtaining Dr. Sinatra's book.

 Review